*NATIVE ENGLISH SPEAKING AU PAIR/AU PAIR PLUS AVAILABLE FOR UP TO 3 MONTHS: £410. AVAILABLE FOR 4-5 MONTHS £510, 6-8 MONTHS £650, 9 MONTHS PLUS £750.

-At other times of the year (Please note that all fees are determined by the length of time the au pair is available to stay for):
+All fees are strictly determined by the length of time the au pair is available to stay for.

 AU PAIR COUPLE

-QUALIFIED NANNIES, PLEASE REFER TO WWW.MILLENNIUM-NANNIES.CO.UK FOR DETAILS
+FOR LIVE IN MOTHERS HELPS, LIVE IN HOUSEKEEPERS & QUALIFIED LIVE IN NANNIES, PLEASE REFER TO WWW.MILLENNIUM-NANNIES.CO.UK FOR DETAILS

 4. The fees outlined above are determined by the au pair's intended length of stay.
-The 3 & 4-6 month fees are only for applicants who are unable to commit to a longer stay and may not be used as an initial payment on a longer term applicant.
-With the exception of Summer au pairs, no further payment will be expected by the agency if an au pair stays significantly longer than the period of time originally paid for.
+The 3 & 4-5 month fees are only for applicants who are unable to commit to a longer stay and may not be used as an initial payment on a longer term applicant.
+Should the au pair stay for a longer time than the period paid for the difference in fee will be payable.

 5. Overdue payments.
 If the introduction fee has still not been paid despite the arrival of the au pair in the family, interest of 8% per calendar month backdated to the date of the au pair's arrival in the family, will be applied.
 The agency will also take the necessary legal action to recover the original debt plus the interest and legal expenses.

-6. Once an au pair has been accepted by a family, no refund or credit will be available after more than 7 working days have passed from the date of acceptance.
-If a family cancels more than 7 working days after having made an offer to the au pair and after having confirmed this offer by telephone or in writing or by text or email to the Agency, the full fee will be payable.
+6. Once an au pair has been accepted by a family, no refund or credit will be available after more than 14 working days have passed from the date of acceptance OR if the family have completed & returned the agency paperwork &/OR the au pair has already booked and paid for their travel.
+The full fee will be payable regardless if a family cancels more than 14 working days after having confirmed an offer verbally, in writing, by email or text to the Agency.

 7. If an au pair fails to arrive or a visa is refused to an au pair, the Agency will offer an alternative applicant without further charge to be selected from its books ideally within a maximum of 4 weeks for a non-driver and 6 weeks for a driver.
 If, in the Agency's opinion a suitable replacement has been offered and not taken up, no refund will be payable.
 Should the Agency be of the opinion that it has been unable to offer a suitable replacement within this timeframe & the family then decide not to wait any longer for a suitable candidate to become available, a 50% refund may be offered.